 The fix: Plan ahead

-Reviewing your My Day or your WW app will help you zero in on when you’re most likely to fall prey to eating at erratic times.
+Reviewing your WW app will help you zero in on when you’re most likely to fall prey to eating at erratic times.
 If you haven’t been tracking your food consistently, try doing so for a few days.
 Then create a schedule that focuses on eating within two hours of waking up and every three to five hours after that, for the rest of the day.

 2. Not eating the ‘right’ type of breakfast